 Elliot Hannon is a staff writer at Slate covering breaking news of all sorts.
 Previously, he spent four years in New Delhi covering India for NPR and Time magazine.

-Aymann Ismail is a video editor/producer for Slate Video.
+Aymann Ismail is a Slate staff writer.
 Before joining Slate, he was the video editor/photographer for Animal New York magazine, where he documented violent protests in Egypt, climbed bridges above the East River, explored subway tunnels with graffiti writers, and asked pet owners what they thought their dogs were thinking.

 Derreck Johnson is a Slate web designer.
 He is a graduate of LIU Post and a born-and-bred New Yorker (currently residing in Los Angeles).
 Prior to Slate, he held a position as a web production designer at Time Inc. for Essence.com and Essence Festival.

 Inkoo Kang is a Slate staff writer.
 She was previously the chief TV critic at MTV News.